survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Minification is the most comfortable step you can take to make your build smaller.
 To recap:

 * **Minification** process analyzes your source code and turns it into a smaller form with the same meaning if you use safe transformations.
 Specific unsafe transformations allow you to reach even smaller results while potentially breaking code that relies, for example, on exact parameter naming.
-* Webpack performs minification in production mode using UglifyJS by default.
+* Webpack performs minification in production mode using Terser by default.
 Other solutions, such as *babel-minify-webpack-plugin*, provide similar functionality with costs of their own.
 * Besides JavaScript, it's possible to minify other assets, such as CSS, HTML, and images, too.
 Minifying these requires specific technologies that have to be applied through loaders and plugins of their own.

 You'll learn to apply tree shaking against code in the next chapter.